 What made you get passionate over Wildlife Photography?

-I have had a fascination with wildlife for as long as I can remember, kindled some time during a childhood of imagination and escape when I spent many hours observing the birds in the hedge outside my bedroom window using a pair of red theatre binoculars to help me indentify the different species.
+I have had a fascination with wildlife for as long as I can remember, kindled some time during a childhood of imagination and escape when I spent many hours observing the birds in the hedge outside my bedroom window using a pair of red theatre binoculars to help me identify the different species.

 Several of my photographs were awarded in the Wildlife Havens category of the 2012 IGPOTY competition and my work has featured in both local and national newspapers and magazines.